Vault creation is at the heart of the NFTX protocol and allows users and content creators to begin minting fungible ERC20 tokens for any NFT.

 Enable Target Redeems — Users will be able to choose the NFTs they are redeem from the vault for an additional fee which you can set within the Fees section.

 Fees can now be set on the individual vaults which will then be distributed to the liqudity providers staking their LP.
-By default all new vaults are set with 5% Mint Fee (meaning you receive 0.95 tokens for each NFT minted), 0% Redeem Fee (so 1 token always can redeem 1 random NFT from the vault), and a 5% Targeted Redeem Fee (1.05 tokens are needed to choose the NFT you want from the vault).
+By default all new vaults are set with 10% Mint Fee (meaning you receive 0.95 tokens for each NFT minted), 4% Random Redeem Fee (so 1.06 tokens can redeem 1 random NFT from the vault), and a 6% Targeted Redeem Fee (1.06 tokens are needed to choose the NFT you want from the vault).

 When you first create the vault, and before you finalise the vault, you can set the mint fees to 0% to encourage the initial seeding of the vault.
-Once seeded, ensure that you change the fee back to 5% before finanlising the vault or no fees will be generated on minting NFTs.
+When seeding the vault with liquidity and inventory staking you bypass the mint fees, so you no longer need to reduce the fees to get the vault seeded.

 Don't forget that you can use Zaps to bypass the 5% mint fee by providing ETH liquidity for the vault and staking it to earn yourself fees.
 Find out more on Bypassing Mint Fee's with Zaps.